bxparks/AceSegment/examples/MemoryBenchmark/README.md

 * Add memory usage for `Tm1637Display` using `Tm1637DriverFast` which uses `digitalWriteFast` library for AVR processors.
 Saves 662 - 776 bytes of flash on AVR processors compared to `Tm1637Display` using normal `Tm1637Driver`.
+* Save 150-200 bytes of flash on AVR processors by lifting all of the `LedDisplay::writePatternAt()` type of methods to `LedDisplay`, making them non-virtual, then funneling these methods through just 2 lower-level virtual
+  methods: `setPatternAt()` and `getPatternAt()`.
+It also made the implementation of `Tm1637Display` position remapping easier.

 ## Results